 The Washington Poison Center’s Public Health Education programs focus on harm reduction through training related to poison and drug concerns.
 The Washington Poison Center’s Public Health Education team offers presentations and training on a variety of topics (see below for descriptions) in addition to being present at many health fairs, community activities and festivals throughout Washington State.

-If you’re interested in learning more about our Public Health Education programs, please contact:
+If you’re interested in learning more about our Public Health Education programs, please contact our education team:

 Check out our YouTube channel here for examples of our recent public health education.